Your guide to finding the best Confluence agent in 2026

 1. It should have an easy, self-serve setup

-For example, with a platform like eesel AI, you can connect your Confluence knowledge base and launch a fully working AI agent in Slack in less than five minutes, all by yourself.
+The best tools allow you to get started quickly.
+Look for a platform with simple integrations that connect to your tools in minutes.
+For example, with a platform like eesel AI, you can connect your Confluence knowledge base and launch an agent in Slack in just a few steps.

 A flowchart showing the simple, self-serve implementation process for an effective Confluence agent like eesel AI.